go101/go101/pages/generics/333-about-go-generics.md

 The main purpose of custom generics is to avoid code repetitions, or in other words, to increase code reusability.

-For some situations, custom generics could also lead to cleaner code and simpler APIs.
+For some situations, generics could also lead to cleaner code and simpler APIs (not always).

-For some situations, custom generics could also improve code execution performance.
+For some situations, generics could also improve code execution performance (again not always).

 Before version 1.18, for many Go programmers, the lack of custom generics caused pains in Go programming under some situations.